Regulation (EU) 2017/745

-The regulation was published on 5 April 2017 and came into force on 25 May 2017.
-Originally approved medical devices will have a transition time of three years (until 26 May 2021) to meet new requirements.
+The regulation was published on 5 April 2017 and came into force on 25 May 2017, with effect from 26 May 2021.

 Changes

-Changes compared to the Medical Device Directive include changes in device classification and device scope, stricter oversight of manufacturers by Notified Bodies, introduction of the "Person Responsible for Regulatory Compliance" (PRRC) and of the economic operator concept, the requirement of Unique Device Identification marking for devices, EUDAMED registration (see below), UDI requirements, and increased post-market surveillance activities.
+Changes compared to the Medical Device Directive include changes in device classification and device scope, stricter oversight of manufacturers by notified bodies, introduction of the "Person Responsible for Regulatory Compliance" (PRRC) and of the economic operator concept, the requirement of Unique Device Identification marking for devices, EUDAMED registration (see below), UDI requirements, and increased postmarketing surveillance activities.

 Scope and classification

-The scope of the MDR has been expanded to cover a range of products without an intended medical purpose.
-This category includes some contact lenses, tattoo removal lasers, equipment for liposuction, and others.
-Annex XVI of the MDR lists all the respective categories.
+Compared to the MDD, the scope of the MDR has been expanded to cover not only the active implantable medical devices previously covered by the Active Implantable Medical Device Directive 90/385/EWG (AIMDD) but also a range of products without an intended medical purpose.
+This category includes devices similar to medical devices, as listed in Annex XVI.

-Additionally, the classification rules of Annex VIII of the MDR have been expanded compared to the MDD to now 22 rules.
+The classification rules of Annex VIII of the MDR have been expanded, compared to the MDD, to now 22 rules.
+Classification changes relate to software (rule 11), nanomaterials (rule 19), and substance-based medical devices (rule 21).